 - “The Boy behind the Tree” in The Sun

 - “The Blind Wrestler” in West Branch.

 - “Spring is Here” in Poetry East

 - “Tom Eagleton is My Political Role Model” in USA Today

 - “Locked in to Life” in The Sun

 The Great Adventure

 “Ask not what your country can do for you but what you can do for your country,” John F. Kennedy said in his 1961 Inaugural Address and out of this sentiment, the Peace Corps was born.
-Now celebrating its 40th Anniversary, the Peace Corps has produced hundreds of creative writers, including Bob Shacochis, Norman Rush, Eileen Drew and Mike Tidwell.
+Founded more than 50 years ago, the Peace Corps has produced hundreds of creative writers, including Bob Shacochis, Norman Rush, Eileen Drew and Mike Tidwell.
 The speaker will discuss the impact serving in the Peace Corps had on his own writing and talk about what the Peace Corps is doing today.